 Place one teaspoon of the refrigerated poppy-seed filling in the center of each circle and then pinch the sides of the circle using your thumbs and index fingers to create a triangular shape.

-Bake for 15-20 minutes until light golden.
+Bake for 15-20 minutes until lightly golden.
 Cool for 5 minutes and remove to a wire rack to cool completely.

 Dust with powdered sugar and serve.

-In order to insure the hamentaschen retain their shape while cooking it is important to make sure the triangle shape is closed tightly.
+In order to ensure the hamentaschen retain their shape while cooking it is important to make sure the triangle shape is closed tightly.

-It is also possible to freeze the cookies for 20 minutes before baking to insure a perfect result.
+It is also possible to freeze the cookies for 20 minutes before baking to ensure a perfect result.